clustermin/fastcron/src/content/docs/blog/free-cron-job-services.md

 The timeout limit is 15 seconds, and you get to see the last 50 execution results.
 You'll receive email notifications when your cronjobs fail and succeed again.

+You must log in at least once every 90 days to keep your free account active.

 ## cron-job.org

 [cron-job.org](/cron-job-org-alternative) is the most generous free cronjob service.